AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/vip-mp-onboarding-guide.md

 4. Select the Specific Product Impacted as “Acrobat Services API”:

-5. In the form that appears, specify the name of the product you need assistance with.
-To see a list of options, type the first few letters of the product name.

-6. Provide more details about your issue in the window that appears.
+5. Provide more details about your issue in the window that appears.

    | **Details to be filled**                                                    | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |
    |-----------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|